apache/spark/docs/sql-migration-guide.md

   - Since Spark 3.0, configuration `spark.sql.crossJoin.enabled` become internal configuration, and is true by default, so by default spark won't raise exception on sql with implicit cross join.

-  - Since Spark 3.0, we reversed argument order of the trim function from `TRIM(trimStr, str)` to `TRIM(str, trimStr)` to be compatible with other databases.

   - In Spark version 2.4 and earlier, SQL queries such as `FROM <table>` or `FROM <table> UNION ALL FROM <table>` are supported by accident.
 In hive-style `FROM <table> SELECT <expr>`, the `SELECT` clause is not negligible.
 Neither Hive nor Presto support this syntax.
 Therefore we will treat these queries as invalid since Spark 3.0.

   - Since Spark 3.0, the Dataset and DataFrame API `unionAll` is not deprecated any more.
 It is an alias for `union`.